Andrew Tate FCCA ACIS

-Last updated 8 January 2021
+Last updated 7 April 2021

 To apply, please visit the website of your local authority.

 Businesses in the retail, leisure, childcare and hospitality industries have been eligible for a business rates holiday from 1 April 2020, regardless of their rateable value.
-Local authorities have recalculated bills which should have been sent to all eligible businesses.
+Local authorities have recalculated bills that should have been sent to all eligible businesses.
 If any businesses believe they are eligible and have not received a revised bill, they should contact their local authority.

 Business rates relief for public houses has also been increased to £5,000 for the 2020/21 financial year.